Treacle Tart | Harry Potter Inspired Recipes

 Instructions

 • Gently press the crust into a fluted pie pan or tart dish.
-Spoon the filling into the center and press down to fill any pockets.
-Fold the excess dough over the edges of the filling or prepare a weave for the top of the tart.
+Spoon the filling into the center and press down to fill any air pockets.
+Fold the excess dough over the edges of the filling, or prepare a weave for the top of the tart.
 Whisk together the egg and water and generously brush over the entire top of the filling and any overlapping dough.

 Video